ekiraya/Deploying-azure-active-directory/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Create a windows vm that will serve as our domain controller
+- Create a Windows VM that will serve as our domain controller
-- Configure our domain controllers ip
+- Configure our domain controllers' IP
-- Promote our domain controller vm into an actuall domainc controller
+- Promote our domain controller VM into an actual domain controller
-- Create a windows vm that will serve as our client.
+- Create a Windows VM that will serve as our client.
-- Join the client vm to the domain
+- Join the client VM to the domain

 <h2>Introduction to active directory</h2>
 <p>I think its best to beging this tutorial with a little explanation of what active directory is and how it works, this will make it much easier to understand the steps coming</p>